d-sch/d-sch.github.io/content/posts/2025-03-02-use-shell-script-to-control-server-by-websocket.md

 This solves how to connection reliable to a Minecraft server running in an background process.
 If the Docker host demon is available via network (don't do that without setting up security) one could manage the server by connecting to the Docker host from a remote machine.

-But still you need some Docker client on the remote machine.
-But that requires some setup and that was something I tried to avoid.
-Somehow you should be able to connect to the Minecraft server directly.
+But you still need some Docker client on the remote machine.
+That requires some setup and this was something I tried to avoid.
+Somehow you should be able to connect to the Minecraft server directly by network.

-I remembered that I have used `nc` NCat before to forward an private MySQL server via `ssh` to my local machine.
+I remembered that I have used NCat `nc` before to forward an private MySQL server via `ssh` to my local machine.
 So I dwelled into the manual again...

 # Ncat
 >From the user guide (https://nmap.org/ncat/guide/index.html)